markosirec/gls-italy-sdk/README.md

 ## Running the tests

-The library uses phpunit for tests.
-Cd into the library root folder and run:
+The SDK uses phpunit for tests.
+Cd into the SDK root folder and run:

 ```
 vendor/bin/phpunit tests